web blazonry web development scripts and tutorials

 WHERE (column) = (value)

-The last column = value line does not have a comma after it.
-Also it is very important to use the WHERE clause to specify which data record you want to update.
-If the where clause is left out it will update all records with the specified values.
-This is where the primary key id becomes useful, the unique primary key is used to specify which record you want to update.
+It is very important to use the WHERE clause to specify which data record you want to update.
+If the where clause is left out, it will update all records with the specified values.
+This is where the primary key id becomes useful.
+The unique primary key is used to specify which record you want to update.

 DELETE FROM (table)